rpsft/etlbox/ETLBoxDocu/articles/dataflow/dataflow_file_sources_destinations.md

 ## CSVDestination

-A csv destination will create a file containing the data in the desired CSV format.
+A CSV destination will create a file containing the data in the desired CSV format.
 It is based on the 3rd party library `CSVHelper`.

-There is a generic and non-generic class avaiable.
+There is a generic and non-generic class available.
 The generic approach will create a csv file including a header column - the header name is derived from the property names or the CSVHelper attributes.

 E.g.